 Adrenal gland tumors

-Your adrenal glands are located above each kidney.
+Your adrenal glands sit above each kidney.
 Adrenal gland tumors can be benign (noncancerous) or malignant (cancerous) and range in size.
 Both types can secrete high levels of hormones, including cortisol.
-This can lead to Cushing syndrome.

-In addition, if the tumor is large enough to put pressure on nearby organs, you might notice pain or a feeling of fullness in your abdomen.
+In addition, if the tumor is large enough to pressure nearby organs, you might notice pain or a feeling of fullness in your abdomen.

 Medication side effects